calum-mccall/TeethTimer/README.md

 - With 30 second reminders to ensure that no tooth gets left behind!
 Use the apps vibrations to remind you to brush the whole of your mouth and ensure you don't neglect any teeth!

 ![Image showing the timer progressing](https://user-images.githubusercontent.com/12415524/190394658-a8dca122-554c-4cd5-9fb6-63a1fee1ea22.png)

-## Motivation

-This was a personal project undertaken with the goal of fully designing, developing and then releasing an app on the Google Play Store.

-It was an opportunity to learn Kotlin, a language I had not previously used, as well as a chance to work through the entire software development cycle.